 Rajasthan, India: The birthplace of Indian woodblock printing

-At Saffron Marigold, we source our colorful, exquisitely patterned block printed textiles from the desert state of Rajasthan.
-Around the world, this state and its capital city, Jaipur, is considered by many to be the birthplace of Indian wood block printing.
-Indian block prints effortlessly span the spectrum of traditional pattern to modern style.
+At Saffron Marigold, we source our block printed textiles from the desert state of Rajasthan.
+People around the world know this state and its capital (Jaipur) as the birthplace of Indian wood block printing.
+Jaipur textiles are in high demand across the globe.

 Sanganer: a study in contrasts

 We work with a family of artisans in Sanganer, a bustling township close to Jaipur.
-Sanganer is a rural town caught in a curious time warp where the ancient and modern coexist.
-On every narrow street, you’ll find denim-clad youth flaunting the latest Bollywood hairstyles.
-They text on smartphones and zip past Hindu temples, riding their motorcycles beside camel-drawn carts sashaying down the dusty roads.
-These carts are laden with shesham logs and bales of cloth that will soon become gorgeous block print fabrics.
+Sanganer is a rural town caught in a time warp.
+On every street, you’ll find trendy youth texting friends and zipping motorcycles past Hindu temples and camel-drawn carts.
+(These carts carry the shesham logs and bales of cloth that will become carved blocks and Indian block print fabrics.)

-However, as you step away from the chaos of the main roads, tucked away in the dusty lanes there exists a thriving ecosystem.
-Here, fabric dyers, block makers, block printers, washers, tailors, fabric and dye suppliers work together to create the famous block printed textiles of Sanganer.
+As you step away from the chaotic main roads, you’ll find a thriving ecosystem tucked away in the dusty lanes.
+Here, fabric dyers, block makers, block printers, washers, tailors, and suppliers work to create the famous block printed textiles of Sanganer.